monarch-initiative/phenogrid/tests/behave/README.md

 The `activate` script will modify the path and shell prompt (the name of the current virtual environment will now appear on the left of the prompt, which is 'behave' in this case) to let you know that it's active.

-Now we will need to install the following tools in order to run the behave tests.
+Now we will need to install the following tools (Selenium WebDriver and behave) in order to run the behave tests.
 And any package that you install using pip will be placed in the current folder, isolated from the global Python installation.

 ````
 pip install selenium
 pip install behave
 ````

-The products of these steps should all be hidden by the .gitignore file.
+Note: the products of these steps have been added to the .gitignore file.

 Running all tests (the *.feature files) should be as simple as: